GetStoreConnect/clean-theme/README.md

 This theme has a specific folder structure.
 Some folders may be empty, but they need to remain part of the theme structure as they are not overridden or used for new templates.

-Also, it has been developed using the [Base Theme](https://github.com/GetStoreConnect/base-theme){: target="_blank" } as a boilerplate.
+Also, it has been developed using the [Base Theme](https://github.com/GetStoreConnect/base-theme) as a boilerplate.
 The Clean theme doesn't contain all the base theme structure, we only include those customised, modified and new templates, snippets, variables or translations.
 Feel free to create a brand new theme using the base theme.

 ## Theme Installer